The Internet's Annoying Advertising Addiction

 People who built some of the first money-making Internet sites are unhappy with the turn things have taken.
 Web design and programming guru Maciej Ceglowski made a poignant presentation about it in the German city of Duesseldorf in May, which he interspersed with pictures of cute animals to take his listeners' minds off the depressing content.
 His argument was that founders were selling their investors a storyline -- the promise of ever more targeted ads.
 "Investor storyline is a cancer on our industry," he said.
 "To make it work, to keep the edifice of promises from tumbling down, companies have to constantly find ways to make advertising more invasive and ubiquitous."

 The question Ceglowski asked was, "How do we build an Internet we are not ashamed of?"
 Shame was also a central theme of a lengthy essay published in The Atlantic recently by Ethan Zuckerman, director of the Massachusetts Institute of Technology's Center for Civic Media.

-Over the course of five years, we tried dozens of revenue models, printing out shiny new business plans to sell each one.
+"Over the course of five years, we tried dozens of revenue models, printing out shiny new business plans to sell each one.
 We’d run as a subscription service!
 Take a share of revenue when our users bought mutual funds after reading our investment advice!
 Get paid to bundle a magazine with textbook publishers!
 Sell T-shirts and other branded merch!
 At the end of the day, the business model that got us funded was advertising.
-The model that got us acquired was analyzing users’ personal homepages so we could better target ads to them.
+The model that got us acquired was analyzing users’ personal homepages so we could better target ads to them."